 Usually student or parent complaints or concerns can be addressed simply - by a phone call or a conference with the teacher.
-For those complaints and concerns that cannot be handled so easily, the District has adopted a uniform grievance procedure policy.
-For additional information, see MCPS Policy 1700
+For those complaints and concerns that cannot be handled so easily, the District has adopted a uniform grievance procedure policy for most complaints (MCPS Policy 1700) with the exception of complaints/concerns regarding sexual harassment and/or disability discrimination.
+A written copy of the Uniform Complaint Procedure can be obtained at the Superintendent's office.